selabhvl/dat110public/project4/partB.md

 https://github.com/selabhvl/dat110-project4-startcode-cloudservice.git

-provides the basic setup required to implement the service.
+and provides the basic setup required to implement the service.
 It is organised as a [Maven-project](https://maven.apache.org) in order to automatically download the externally libraries required.
 The external dependencies are declared in the `pom.xml` file.

 The Java source code is available in the `src/main/java` folder.